Good Preparation is Key!

-I live close to the mountains, and I have already seen lots of rescues.
+I live close to the mountains and have already seen many rescues.
 Don't underestimate trail conditions, especially not during snow and ice.
 If we think it is too risky, we turn around.

-- My mobile with a mapping app like Gaia or Locus Pro, and I never get lost.
+- My mobile with a mapping app like Gaia or Locus Map, and I never get lost.

 - In case of an emergency, changeable weather, an accident, or simply the trail takes longer than expected - I always carry a headlamp in my backpack.

 - Protect your head in the summer or if poor weather comes up.
 For these situations, I always have a buff in my backpack, often even two, to protect my neck in strong wind.

 - If you are sensitive to sunlight and have a disposition for white cancer like me, I recommend a special sunscreen fluid with a very high protection SPF 50+.

 - We have a little bag - our First Aid Kit.